The Sports Artifacts Web Site Tutorial

 For me the aesthetic appeal of vintage sports memorabilia can be as pleasing as a piece of fine art.
 For me it is also social anthropology, history and a common bond between people with often different backgrounds.

 I enjoy searching the country for fine examples of vintage sports artifacts and memorabilia.
-My main focus is baseball from the 1800's through the 1960's.
 Personally I believe these pieces are ideally suited for display, whether at home, the office, a sports themed restaurant or a museum.

 Sports Artifacts has been in business since 1995.
-We were the first website to carry vintage sports memorabilia from dozens of different sports and continue to be one of the largest and most eclectic online dealers of vintage and antique sports memorabilia.
+We were the first website to carry vintage sports memorabilia from dozens of different sports and continue to be one of the largest and most eclectic online dealers of vintage and antique sports equipment, autographs and memorabilia.

 Take a look around, if you see something you like simply email us and let us know the items you want and we will email your choice of a PayPal invoice or Square credit card invoice.
 You can also make purchases using our secure order form which can be accessed throughout the site.
-Phone hours are generally 10-5 Pacific Monday through Saturday.
-You're welcome to leave a message if we don't answer and we'll get back to you promptly.
+Phone hours are generally 10-5 Pacific Tuesday through Saturday (800) 304-3166.
+Please leave a message if we don't answer and we'll get back to you promptly.

 Sports Artifacts supplied many of the sports memorabilia props used for Ice Cube's sports memorabilia store in Columbia Pictures production "Are We There Yet" including virtually all the vintage gloves and bats and many other baseball, football and basketball items.
-We also supplied props for TV shows Marvelous Mrs. Maisel, Man in the High Castle, Young Sheldon, CSI Los Angeles as well as Billy Crystal's show "700 Sundays" and countless other plays, television shows and movies.
+We've also supplied props for TV shows Marvelous Mrs. Maisel, Man in the High Castle, Young Sheldon, CSI Los Angeles as well as Billy Crystal's Broadway show "700 Sundays" and countless other plays, television shows and movies.